-HTTP proxies were one of the most popular options for many in the past decade.
-As technology has changed and many users are hyper-focused on security, they have generally fallen out of favour.
-The HTTP proxies are great when you use them as a VPN for streaming videos, but if you are looking to harvest data, HTTPS is the way to go.
+HTTP proxies were among the most popular options for many in the past decade.
+As technology has changed and many users are hyper-focused on security, they have generally fallen out of favor.
+The HTTP proxies are great when you use them as a VPN for streaming videos, but if you want to harvest data, HTTPS is the way to go.

-With AnyIP, our HTTPS proxies provide an HTTP compliant option, with the bonus of being HTTPS.
-Thus, an AnyIP proxy is a win-win, which is rare these days in the proxy and VPN world.
+With AnyIP, our HTTPS proxies provide an HTTP-compliant option, with the bonus of being HTTPS.
+Thus, an AnyIP proxy is a win-win, which is rare nowadays in the proxy and VPN world.

-Our two lead words are security and speed, in fact, we have the fastest residential proxy infrastructure in the industry.
-If you need to complete your scraping needs today, check out our pricing plans below.
+Our two lead words are security and speed.
+We have the fastest residential proxy infrastructure in the industry.
+To complete your scraping needs today, check out our pricing plans.